-How do terrorist attacks change and shape urban spaces?
+It what ways do terrorist attacks change and shape urban spaces?
 How do people whose lives were affected by acts of urban terrorism cope in the aftermath of these attacks?
-And, what can make us feel secure (if there is such a thing) in urban spaces?
+What, if anything, can make us feel secure?
+And how might artists work with academics to think though complex challenges?

-These are some of the questions that Dr Katharina Karcher (Cultural Studies), Dr Konstantinos Skalomenos (Civil Engineering), and Dr Raquel da Silva (Psychology/International Development) explore.
-At this event, three academics will give 5-minute ‘mini’-presentations, and discuss their research and findings with two artists, Cary Parker and Emanuela Cusin, whose work critically interrogates prevailing notions of security before we open out to a wider discussion.
+These are some of the questions that three academics Dr Katharina Karcher (Cultural Studies), Dr Konstantinos Skalomenos (Civil Engineering), and Dr Raquel da Silva (Psychology/International Development) and two artists Cary Parker and Emanuela Cusin are exploring.
+Each researcher will give a mini-presentation to introduce their research, discuss their findings and explore how their work critically interrogates prevailing notions of security before we open out to a wider discussion.

-Emanuela is an artist who lives and works in Cambridge.
+Emanuela is a studio artist at Wysing Arts Centre, Cambridge.
 In a time characterised by economic crises, political conflicts and natural disasters, we are in a constant state of anxious anticipation without having the possibility of preventing further catastrophes.
 Emanuela’s practice mobilises and critically interrogates this dark presentiment and perceived powerlessness.
-Taking inspiration from the ever changing nature of materials exposed to physical and environmental processes, Gustav Metzger’s auto-destructive art manifesto and trauma studies my work aims to create a visual and poetic parallelism between the physical and psychological nature of traumatic events.
+Taking inspiration from the ever changing nature of materials exposed to physical and environmental processes, Gustav Metzger’s auto-destructive art manifesto and trauma studies Emanuela’s work aims to create a visual and poetic parallelism between the physical and psychological nature of traumatic events.